IonelPopJara/aoc-2024/README.md

 - Day 6: Bruteforce let's gooo!
 - Day 7: It was pretty ok.
 - Day 8: I forgot to count the antennas so I wasted 20 minutes.
+- Day 9: I decided to do it in C, I can't do part 2...
+I need to do it once I'm rested.
+- Day 10: TDB.
+- Day 11: I spent a lot of time debuging because I mixed up ints and strings.
+I also didn't think of using DP so I looked up hints on Reddit.

 </details>